MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-removablestorage.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting configures the amount of time (in seconds) that the operating system waits to reboot in order to enforce a change in access rights to removable storage devices.

 If you enable this policy setting, you can set the number of seconds you want the system to wait until a reboot.